viamrobotics/docs/docs/components/servo/_index.md

 Servo components provide an API for controlling the angular position of a servo precisely or getting its current status.

-If you have a physical ["RC" or "hobby" servo motors](https://learn.adafruit.com/adafruit-motor-selection-guide/rc-servos) with built-in potentiometer position sensors, configure it as a _servo_ component.
+If you have a physical ["RC" or "hobby" servo motor](https://learn.adafruit.com/adafruit-motor-selection-guide/rc-servos) with built-in potentiometer position sensors, configure it as a servo component.

 If your motor is coupled with an [encoder](/components/encoder/), not a potentiometer, for position feedback, you should configure it as an [encoded motor](/components/motor/encoded-motor/) instead.